TheDavSmasher/BossesHelper/README.md

 `Random` nodes can also have any number of the following node types inside them.

 - `Attack` nodes signify the Boss will perform the attack found inside the file matching the `file` attribute, and then will do nothing during the time provided in the `wait` attribute.
 Both attributes are required.
+  - A `weight` attribute can also be provided.
+If one is given, that number of copies of the same Attack node will be included in the list that the random selector chooses a node from.
+Higher weights will make a given node more likely to be chosen.
+    - Not providing this attribute is the same as providing it with a value of 1.

 `Random` nodes take no `Wait` nodes because otherwise attacks would execute back to back with no pause in between them, or execute multiple waits back to back.
 Therefore, each node inside this one has to provide its own post-execution wait time.